“Board” means the Company’s board of directors.

 This Policy sets forth the Company’s approach to achieving and maintaining diversity on its Board and in Executive Officer positions, with a specific emphasis on gender diversity.

-For the purposes of Board composition and composition of the team of Executive Officers, diversity includes, but is not limited to, gender, ethnicity, aboriginal status, physical disabilities and age.
+- For the purposes of Board composition and composition of the team of Executive Officers, diversity includes, but is not limited to, characteristics such as gender, age, and disability, as well as the inclusion of Indigenous peoples and members of visible minorities.
 In particular, the Company recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role that women play in contributing to the diversity of perspective on the Board and in Executive Officer positions.

 - develops recruitment protocols that seek to include diverse candidates in any director search.
 These protocols take into account that qualified candidates may be found in a broad array of organizations, including academic institutions, privately held businesses, non-profit organizations and trade associations, in addition to the traditional candidate pool of corporate directors and officers;